romanf-dev/actinium/README.md

 Build process
 -------------

-Building is a little complex since we have to pack many relocatable files into single ELF with proper alignment.
+Building is a little bit complex since we have to pack many semi-independent tasks into single ELF with proper alignment.

 First, the core part containing MCU initialization is compiled using its linker script into relocatable kernel.0 file.
 Note that extension is